yupe/yupe/protected/modules/yupe/widgets/editors/imperaviRedactor/readme.md

 		'clips' => array(
 			// You can set base path to assets
 			'basePath' => 'application.components.imperavi.my_plugin',
-			// or url, basePath will be ignored
+			// or url, basePath will be ignored.
-			'baseUrl' => '/js/my_plugin',
+			// Defaults is url to plugis dir from assets 'baseUrl' => '/js/my_plugin',
 			'css' => array('clips.css',),
 			'js' => array('clips.js',),